The Gyuto Knife: Master the Japanese Chef's Knife

 The entire blade is one type of steel.
 Straightforward and traditional.
 You can thin and sharpen these aggressively over their lifetime.

 High-carbon steel versions hold an edge well and sharpen easily, but you need to stay on top of maintenance to prevent rust.
+If you're considering going that route, read up on carbon steel kitchen knives to understand the care involved.
 Stainless steel versions are easier to care for but don't perform quite as well.

 San-mai (three-layer) construction